temple-geography/census-gis/Calculating the Index of Dissimilarity.pandoc.md

     transmute(state, D = x / 2)
 ```

 We now need to join this value to the states layer so that we can map it.
-The `inner_join()` functin will perform matching based on a specified column.
+The `inner_join()` function will perform matching based on a specified column.
 In this case we are using the identifer in the `state` column:

 ```r
 sfStates = inner_join(sfStates, dfStateD, by = "state")